Celebrating British Food & Cooking

-- When the chips are nice and dry, fry in the oil that the fish were cooked in at 180°C/350°F until golden and crisp.
+- When the chips are nice and dry, fry them in the oil that the fish was cooked in at 180°C/350°F until golden and crisp.

 - While the chips are frying, transfer the fish from the kitchen paper to a baking tray.
 Place in the oven for a few minutes to finish cooking – this way they will stay crisp while you finish off the chips.